ISLAND

 (Copyright James Lewis 1978.)

 • Pelesikoti, N. 2006.
 Sustainable Resource and Environmental Management In Tonga: Current Situation, Community Perceptions and A Proposed New Policy Framework.
-PhD dissertation from Environmental Science, Faculty Of Science, University Of Wollongong, Australia, download the full text (2.9 MB in pdf).
+PhD dissertation from Environmental Science, Faculty Of Science, University Of Wollongong, Australia, full text (2,916 kb in PDF).

 The success of Tonga's current and future development depends on sustainable management of its natural resources.
 However, with increasing population, changing socio-economic aspirations and activities, the quality and quantity of the biophysical environment are declining.
 This is likely to be exacerbated if the major environmental issues are not addressed immediately.
 Unsustainable practices in agriculture and fishing, and population related pressures such as waste generated and increasing demand for natural recourses coupled with a specific system of management have been identified as the major causes of environmental degradation.
 The Government has not been committed to sustainable management of natural resources and to the management of the outputs of resource use.
 Thus, most of the previous legislation and policies have lacked provisions for environmental consideration in socioeconomic developments.
 This work aimed to fulfill a number of objectives that contribute to the process of sustainable resource and environmental management in Tonga.
 These are: 1) assessing the state of the environment; 2) evaluating the barriers to sustainable resource and environmental management; 3) determining the development priorities of the community in Tonga; and 4) formulating of a new national policy framework for sustainable resource and environmental management.